bdsatish/hindu-calendar/README.md

 calendar](https://en.wikipedia.org/wiki/Proleptic_Gregorian_calendar).

-The lunar calendars by default follow _amānta_ (or _amāvāsyānta_) scheme, i.e., a new month starts after new-moon day.
+The lunar calendars by default follow _amānta_ (or _amāvāsyānta_) scheme, i.e., a month ends on new-moon day.
 This is the scheme used mostly in the non-Hindi speaking parts of India.
-Much of North India uses _pūrṇimānta_, i.e., months start after full-moon day.
+Much of North India uses _pūrṇimānta_, i.e., a month ends on full-moon day.
 [See here for explanation](https://www.drikpanchang.com/faq/faq-ans8.html).

 ## Customization